jiarong/protocols/SSUsearch/ssu-search.rst

 (Again we assume the "Seqfile" is quality trimmed.)

-**Again, we will process one file at a time; set the "Seqfile" variable to the seqfile name to be be processed**
+**Again, we will process one file at a time; set the "Seqfile" variable to the seqfile name to be be processed.**

 **First part of seqfile basename (separated by ".") will be the label of this sample, so named it properly (unique).**

-e.g. for "/usr/local/notebooks/data/test/data/1c.fa", "1c" will the
+e.g. for "~/Desktop/SSUsearch/data/test/data/1c.fa", "1c" will the
 label of this sample.

 **Set the Seqfile variable to the sequence file to process**::